 This committee is responsible for providing exposure to ACMT on a national basis through the development of Position Statements and organizes the Fellows-in-Training Roundtable and Practice Symposium held annually at the North American Congress of Clinical Toxicology.

 This committee is responsible for reviewing applications and organizing the selection process for various research grants.
-It also organizes the research poster session and assists and provides guidance with the Fellows-in-Training Research Forum at our annual ACMT Spring Conference.
+The Research Committee also organizes the research poster session and assists and provides guidance with the Fellows-in-Training Research Forum at our Annual Scientific Meeting.